-Course:

-801208 (Honors)

-1⁄2 credit
+Course: 801208 (Honors) 1⁄2 credit

 801218 (Honors) 1 credit

+801228 (Honors) 2 credits

+801238 (Honors) 3 credits

 This course provides twelfth grade students with the opportunity to obtain actual work experience in a specific career field based on a completer or major area of study.
 Program or major prerequisites, an application, and an interview must be completed prior to the selection of this course.
-Students will complete a training plan geared to their career goals and will be placed in a local business for a nine or eighteen-week period in a paid or unpaid experience.
+Students will complete a training plan geared to their career goals and will be placed in a local business for a nine or eighteen week period in a paid or unpaid experience.